-Try as they might, companies can't avoid ransomware forever.
-Eventually, attackers will get into an enterprise system.
+Try as they might, organizations can't avoid ransomware forever.
+Eventually, attackers will get into their systems.
 The goal then becomes detecting ransomware before it encrypts and exfiltrates business-critical data.

-"The world has clearly recognized we cannot prevent every attack from happening," said Dave Gruber, analyst at Enterprise Strategy Group, a division of TechTarget.
+"The world has clearly recognized we cannot prevent every attack from happening," said Dave Gruber, analyst at TechTarget's Enterprise Strategy Group.
 "The adversary is going to compromise our systems; they're going to get in.
 The race is to detect and stop attackers before anything happens."

 Ransomware detection involves using a mix of automation and malware analysis to discover malicious files early in the kill chain.
 But malware isn't always easy to find.
-Adversaries often hide ransomware within legitimate software to escape initial detection.
-Some software used includes PowerShell scripts, VBScript, Mimikatz and PsExec.
+Adversaries often hide ransomware within legitimate software, such as PowerShell scripts, VBScript, Mimikatz and PsExec, to escape detection.

 "The ultimate goal is to detect malicious activity, not necessarily to detect malware.
 The detection and analysis process is often assembling a series of what might be suspicious activities to determine whether anything malicious is actually happening," Gruber said.

 Signature-based ransomware detection compares a ransomware sample hash to known signatures.
 It provides quick static analysis of files in an environment.
-Security platforms and antivirus software can capture data from within an executable to determine the likelihood that it is ransomware versus an authorized executable.
-Most antivirus software takes this step in a scan for malicious software.
+Security platforms and antivirus software capture data from within an executable to determine the likelihood that it is ransomware versus an authorized executable.
+Most antivirus software takes this step when scanning for malware.

 Signature-based ransomware detection techniques are a first level of defense.
-While useful at finding known threats, signature-based methods struggle to identify newer malware.
+While useful at finding known threats, signature-based methods cannot always identify newer malware.

-Attackers update their malware files to slip past detection.
-Adding a single byte to a file creates a new hash, decreasing the malicious software's detectability.
-In the first half of 2021, network security company SonicWall discovered 185,945 new malware variants, according to its "2021 Mid-Year Cyber Threat Report."
+Attackers update their malware files frequently to avoid detection.
+Adding a single byte to a file creates a new hash, decreasing the malware's detectability.
+In 2022, network security company SonicWall discovered 465,501 never-before-seen malware variants, according to its "2023 Cyber Threat Report."

-Still, signature-based detection is useful to identify older ransomware samples and "known good" files, said Mario de Boer, analyst at Gartner.
-It provides protection from ransomware campaigns that are general, rather than targeted, he said.
+Despite this, signature-based detection is useful to identify older ransomware samples and known-good files, said Mario de Boer, managing vice president at Gartner.
+It also provides protection from ransomware campaigns that are general, rather than targeted, he said.

-Using behavior-based detection methods that examine new behaviors against historical data, security professionals and tools look for indicators of compromise by comparing recent behavior against average behavioral baselines.
-For example, is someone accessing a company desktop remotely from another state when the employee logged in from the office that same day?
+Behavior-based ransomware detection methods compare new behaviors against historical data to help security professionals and tools look for indicators of compromise.
+For example, these methods can detect if someone is accessing a company desktop remotely from another state when the employee logged in from the office that same day.

-Ransomware can stay hidden in systems for a while before executing.
-Therefore, security teams should also look for the creation of a file with larger entropy than an original file, as well as the enumeration and encryption of files.
+- Measuring file system changes.
+Security teams should look for abnormal file executions, such as an overabundance of file renames.
+A few happen in a normal workday, but hundreds within a short amount of time raise red flags.
+Ransomware can stay hidden in systems for a while before executing, so security teams should also look for the creation of a file with larger entropy than an original file, as well as the enumeration and encryption of files.